 Remember, you need to consider that someone is going to pay the taxes.
 There is a large widow penalty that you must consider, and also if you want to optimize what you are going to leave behind, you need to consider your kids income tax bracket as well as your current and future ones.

 Most won’t have estate tax issues, but if you do, consider a SLAT to lock in the current estate tax exemption.

 Finally, qualified disclaimer estate planning is for anyone who has an IRA.
 This is the easiest, most efficient way to optimally pass on your pre-tax assets and is a must as a part of your estate plan.

 Those are the big rock items I see before retirement.
-If you check most of these off your list, I think you are well on your way to having a good retirement plan.
+If you check most of these off your list via the physician retirement checklist, I think you are well on your way to having a good retirement plan.

 The rest is all detail.